Massimo-Piccone/Massimo-Piccone/Python3/RosterScript/RosterScript Documentation.md

 To make this easier to work with, I emphasize regulating and defining the PDF output in **Step 1.** By doing this you can "easily" configure your pattern and ensure **Step 2** will function properly with minimal alterations.

 ## Strategy
-This script works by identifying the departure airport and setting this as the timezone to base the event.
-To calculate the duration of the event we take the provided duration value (departure to arrival). the only issue is that I want the event to start the event at report time, so we find the difference between report time and departure and add this with the duration to get the full event time.
+This script works by identifying the departure airport and setting this as the time-zone to base the event.
+To calculate the duration of the event we take the provided duration value (departure to arrival).
+The only issue is that I want the event to start the event at report time, so we find the difference between report time and departure and add this with the duration to get the full event time.

 My vision for this project comprised of 3 distinct components.
 1. The script needed to scrape the PDF and process it to identify necessary information.
-2. Use this regulated information to create iCalendar events accurately in every necessary timezone.
+2. Use this regulated information to create iCalendar events accurately in every necessary time-zone.
 3. (Optional) Add reminders for preparation.

 ## Prerequisites: